 Fun Facts About Sloths

 - The sloth is the world’s slowest mammal.
 Sloths rarely move at all, spending much of its day hanging upside-down from tree limbs.
-It is so lethargic that its fur is often host to small moths, beetles and even algae.
-The algae gives the sloth’s brown, white or black fur a greenish tinge, camouflaging it against predators in the rain forest trees of its Central and South American home.
+It is so lethargic that its fur is often hosting small moths, beetles, and even algae.
+The algae give the sloth’s brown, white or black fur a greenish tinge, camouflaging it against predators in the rain forest trees of its Central and South American home.

 - Sloths are identified by the number of long, prominent claws that they have on each front foot and can climb only 6 to 8 feet (1.8 to 2.4 meters) per minute.
 They grasp tree limbs with their sharp claws, which can be 3 to 4 inches (8 to 10 centimeters) long.
 There are four species of these animals, two of the most recognizable are the two-toed and three-toed sloths.